Sam-Striker/MalariaDetectionSystem/README.md

 # MalariaDetectionSystem
-#### Malaria Detection system that allows to insert symptoms and will tell you if you have malaria or not.
+#### Malaria Detection system that allows to insert symptoms and will tell you if you have malaria or not